cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [CCP-BioSim.][ccpbiosim]
 Excellent set of training modules and Youtube channel.
 Subjects include biomolecular dynamics, FESetup, BioSimSpace and Python for biomolecular modelling.

 [Bespoke-fit.][bespokefit]
-A workshop describing the use of Open Force Field's [bespoke-fit package][bespokefit-github] for fitting molecule-specific torsion parameters, given by own Josh Horton.
+A workshop describing the use of Open Force Field's [bespoke-fit package][bespokefit-github] for fitting molecule-specific torsion parameters, given by our own Josh Horton.

 [TeachOpenCADD.][teachopencadd] Really useful set of talktorials on the use of open source cheminformatics tools for computer-aided drug design.